hashgraph/hedera-nft-minter/README.md

 } = useHashPack();
   ```
 ##### useBladeWallet
-Hook provides the ability to connection within the Hedera network with BladeWallet.
+Hook provides the ability to connect within the Hedera network with BladeWallet.
 It helps to handle connection.
 The hook has reconnect feature similar to the ``useHashPack`` hook.
 Hook returns connection method, connected user ID, bladeSigner instance and clear pairing method.
 ```js
 const {
     bladeSigner,